ipshu9919/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi!
 I’m Ipshita, an MBA graduate specializing in Marketing and International Business, with a growing passion for Data Analytics.
 I’m currently developing my skills in SQL, Excel, Power BI, Python, and data visualization and building practical projects to strengthen my analytical and problem-solving abilities.

+---

+> 📚 This project was completed as part of my SQL learning journey, following the project guidance provided by Data With Baraa.